 Structure your pay process

 There are many ways to structure your pay processes.
 To get started, identify what roles exist in your organization (or you plan to hire for), and detail what is required to be successful in those roles.
-You can organize this information by completing a job analysis, where you create job descriptions for roles in your organization including job title, summary of job tasks and responsibilities, knowledge and skills needed to do the job, etc.
+You can organize this information by identifying what roles exist in your organization, and what is required to be successful in those roles.
+This could include naming job titles, summarizing job tasks and responsibilities, identifying the knowledge and skills needed to do the job as part of a job analysis.

 Using the job descriptions from the job analysis, compare your roles to market pay data for similar roles.
 It is important that you base your comparison on more than just a job title as companies assign job titles differently.
 A vice president at a startup may have five years of experience and a small scope of responsibility, while a vice president at a well-established, multinational organization may have 30 years of experience and be responsible for large groups or budgets.
 You can get free market data from the US Bureau of Labor Statistics for standard jobs, and more detailed data based on surveys by industry organizations and consulting firms.
 If market data is missing or unavailable, you can consider filling in gaps using the median pay of your current employees in that role, or using the market data for jobs of similar scope, responsibility, or complexity.